 - Glue Gun

-Once this is complete, start wrapping burlap ribbon around the wreath, gluing into place as you go.
+Using our round wreath rings, wrap burlap ribbon or any type of ribbon you choose around the wreath.
+These rings are adhesive, but depending what material you use, you may still need to glue it into place as you go.
 You may want to wrap the burlap around twice, so you can’t see the cardboard underneath.

 To create your flowers, you will need a good, sharp pair of scissors.
 Cut out about 10-15 flowers.
 Then cut out a thin strip from the egg carton and twirl it into a spiral to place in the center of the flower.